MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-prepare-Win10.md

 ## Windows Autopilot

-For new Windows devices, you can use the Autopilot service to configure the out of box experience (OOBE).
-This process includes joining the device to Azure AD and enrolling the device in Intune.
+For new Windows devices, use the Autopilot service to configure the out of box experience (OOBE).
+This process includes joining the device to Azure AD, enrolling the device in Intune, installing the Configuration Manager client, and configuring co-management.

-For more information, see [Overview of Windows Autopilot](../../autopilot/windows-autopilot.md).
+For more information, see [How to enroll with Autopilot](autopilot-enrollment.md).

-To configure your devices to be automatically enroll into Intune when they join Azure AD, see [Enroll Windows devices for Microsoft Intune](../../intune/enrollment/windows-enroll.md).

 > [!NOTE]
 > As we talk with our customers that are using Microsoft Endpoint Manager to deploy, manage, and secure their client devices, we often get questions regarding co-managing devices and hybrid Azure Active Directory (Azure AD) joined devices.
 Many customers confuse these two topics.
 Co-management is a management option, while Azure AD is an identity option.
 For more information, see [Understanding hybrid Azure AD and co-management scenarios](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/understanding-hybrid-azure-ad-join-and-co-management/ba-p/2221201).
 This blog post aims to clarify hybrid Azure AD join and co-management, how they work together, but aren't the same thing.